-The disease is one of a group of conditions – including multiple sclerosis and type 1 diabetes – that are classified as “autoimmune” because the body’s immune system, which is supposed to guard it against outside pathogens such as infectious disease, turns on itself for some reason.
+The disease is one of a group of conditions – including multiple sclerosis and type 1 diabetes – that are classified as “autoimmune”.
+In such conditions the body’s immune system, which is supposed to guard it against outside pathogens such as infectious disease, turns on itself.

 Who Has Celiac Disease?

 Not so long ago in North America, celiac disease was frequently overlooked and its symptoms dismissed as little more than digestive issues.
 Family doctors often did not stray beyond obvious diagnostic profiles of bloating and diarrhea.